VoiceWukong/VoiceWukong/README.md

 # VoiceWukong
-VoiceWukong is a comprehensive benchmark for deepfake voice detection, designed to evaluate the performance of various voice detectors in real-world application scenarios.
+VoiceWukong is a comprehensive benchmark for deepfake voice detection, designed to evaluate the performance of various detectors in real-world application scenarios.

 **Dataset Features**
 - Large Scale: Contains 265,200 English and 148,200 Chinese deepfake voice samples